-Parental involvement at Park Elementary Magnet School is strongly encouraged.
-Administration and staff work closely with PTA and the Local School Advisory to develop strategies and programs/events to provide opportunities which promote parent involvement.
+Parental Involvement at Park Elementary School is strongly encouraged.
+Administration and staff work closely with PTA, Title I Committee, and the Local School Council to develop strategies and programs/events to provide opportunities which promote parent involvement.

-- B. We have developed a parent involvement policy and parent/school/student compact included with our school Title I documentation that: - includes strategies to increase parental involvement and build parent capacity with an emphasis on empowering parents to help students increase academic performance in the areas of math, science and social studies - describes how the school will provide individual student academic assessment results, including an interpretation of those results - ➤ makes the comprehensive schoolwide program plan available to the LEA, parents, and the public (internet, newspaper, newsletters) - required parent/school/student compacts include with policy.
-The compact defines goals, expectations, and shared responsibilities of each partner for student learning and achievement. - > Parent Involvement policy and compact checklists included - C. Research has shown that parents play a critical role in the development of a child's education.
-Parental Involvement has positive effects not only on the children but teachers, administrators and the entire school learning environment.
-In order to increase parent participation and build parent capacity, the activities listed below will be implemented or continued during the upcoming school year. - ➤ Parent workshops covering a range of topics to include household budgets and mathematics, Understanding Common Core Standards, Georgia Milestones, Parenting skills and Grandparents raising grandchildren. - Parents are invited to volunteer at the school through the Parent Teacher Association (PTA), through the "Eye of the Tiger" newsletter, and by invitation and advertisements

-- in the local newspaper for special events such as the Book Fair, Family Reading, Math & Science Night, Parent Conferences, and PTA sponsored events - Increased use of the Parental Resource Link which provides information on classroom assignments, activities, events, students' grades and extra-curricular activities. - ➤ Sneak A Peak event so that parents and students can meet teachers prior to the first day of school.
-Parents will be able to participate in discussions regarding school improvement efforts, academic expectations, discipline and school climate. - > Designate specific days for teacher/parent conferences. - Sponsor mailings to parents regarding report cards, attendance, opening and closing school events
+- B. We have developed a Parent Involvement Policy and School/Parent Compact included with our school Title I documentation that: - includes strategies to increase parental involvement and build parent capacity with an emphasis on empowering parents to help students increase academic performance in the areas of math, science and social studies, - describes how the school will provide individual student academic assessment results, including an interpretation of those results, - makes the comprehensive schoolwide program plan available to the LEA, parents, and the public (internet, newspaper, newsletters), - requires parent/school/student compacts included with the policy.
+The compact defines goals, expectations, and shared responsibilities of each partner for student learning and achievement, and - > includes completed Parent Involvement Policy and School-Parent Compact checklists. - C. Research has shown that parents play a critical role in the development of a child's education.
+Parental Involvement has positive effects not only on the children, but teachers, administrators and the entire school learning environment.
+In order to increase parent participation and build parent capacity, the activities listed below will be implemented or continued during the upcoming school year. - ➤ Parent workshops covering a range of topics to include household budgets and mathematics, Understanding Georgia State Standards, Georgia Milestones, Parenting Skills and Grandparents Raising Grandchildren. - ➤ Parents are invited to volunteer at the school through the Parent Teacher Association (PTA), through the "Eye of the Tiger" newsletter, and by invitation and advertisements in the local newspaper for special events such as the Book Fair, Family Reading, Math & Science Day/Night, Parent Conferences, and PTA sponsored events - ➤ Increased use of the Parental Portal Infinite Campus which provides information on classroom assignments, activities, grades and other important academic materials. - Sneak-a-Peak event so that parents and students can meet teachers prior to the first day of school.
+Parents will be able to participate in discussions regarding school improvement efforts, academic expectations, discipline and school climate. - > Designated days for teacher/parent conferences. - Sponsor mailings to parents regarding report cards, attendance, opening and closing school events